 If you start focusing on engagement, it will lead to sales.
 Livescale’s platform offers lots of features: polls to the audience, live chat, product highlights, and announcements.
 All of these features create more engagement with your audience and prompt them to be more active.
 In the same way, when you focus on engagement, it leads the consumer to connect with your brand.
 This connection often leads to trust, which ultimately leads to sales.

 We highly recommend that all of our clients do a post-mortem after each event.
 It’s very helpful to get feedback from everyone involved in the show.
 For example, ask the host: did you feel prepared to answer questions from the chat?
 Did you feel overwhelmed with too many directions?
 Depending on how they answer, this could be a good opportunity to pivot.
 Perhaps change your approach so your host feels prepared but not overwhelmed with information going into the live show.
 Additionally, we recommend a debrief so that your team can look at the analytics in your dashboard.
 This will help you decide how you’d like to pivot from there.
 Don’t forget, our Customer Success representatives are always here for feedback as well.

 - Planning Ongoing Lives

-After your first live shopping show, make sure to take advantage of the momentum and don’t wait too long to schedule your next one.
+After your first live shopping show, take advantage of the momentum and don’t wait too long to schedule your next one.
 Up to 80% of viewers will follow your live events from one to the next.
 It’s always hard to tell a story in just one show.
-Also, we recommend at least three or four shows to really build your live shopping community.
+Also, we recommend running at least three or four events to build your live shopping community.
 Remember, when you craft your story, think about the long term and tell your brand story across a few shows.